bethChris/MiniProjects/Java/BugManaging/README.md

 # Prerequisites
 Note I use Windows.
 Installing and running this project on other operating systems may take some *finagling*.

-Each Section will outline again the exact needs to get that respective part up and running, however, here's the exaustive list so you know what you're getting yourself into:
+Each Section will outline detailed needs to get that respective part up and running, however, here's the general list of languages and tools you'll need so that you know what you're getting yourself into:

 - [Python 3.xx ](https://www.python.org/about/gettingstarted/) (I used 3.11.0)
 - [SQL Server Management Studio](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)